 Snowboard Exercise & Rehab Coach Dustin, stretching his hip flexors.
 A vital muscle group used regularly in snowboarding.

 Out of all the aspects of the training regimens we recommend, cardio training will be the most enjoyable by far.
-It's not just running marathons, cardio is anything that will get your heart rate elevated and keeping it there over extended periods of time.
+It's not just running marathons, cardio is anything that will get your heart rate elevated and keeping it there for extended periods of time.
 When we take a lap through the park, we are using a ton of muscles and therefore, putting high oxygen demands on our body.
-This in turn gets our heart beating much faster - approximately 140-180 beats per minute.
+This, in turn, gets our heart beating much faster - approximately 140-180 beats per minute.

 What you put into your body is the fuel for before, during, and after your day snowboarding.
 Eating the proper foods at the right time will not only help you recover from your workouts, build some muscle along the way, but will also maximize your energy levels while you're riding.
 You wouldn't put diesel fuel in a Ferrari.
 One of the common themes throughout this little fitness manifesto is repetition, and the amount of snowboarding that you're able to do throughout the entire season is incredibly vital to your progress.

 Dustin stretching out his hamstrings, real deep like.
 These are one of the most used muscles when shredding.

 Ok, so the one activity that hasn't been mentioned and it's kind of an important one, is snowboarding itself!
 During the winter this can definitely be your cardio workouts on the days you make it to the hill.
 On the days you can't just try to get in some of the other activities listed above.
 And one way to maximize your fitness and skill levels is by choosing one feature to focus on and only hitting that for 30-45 minutes.
 Yes, this means you need to unstrap your boots after every hit and hike back up to your take off point.